Huckdirks/auto-pypi-uploader/docs/README.md

 ```

-You can also have multiple modules in the same directory, or even multiple modules within a module, but you will need to add the `__init__.py` file to each directory that contains a module. e.g.:
+You can also have multiple modules in the same directory, or even multiple modules within a module, but you will need to add the `__init__.py` file to each directory that contains a module. e.g.
 ```bash
 project_root_dir/
     [LICENSE]